HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="sr_only_classes.sql",
 ) }}

 `sr-only` and `visually-hidden` are the most common class names used by developers and by UI frameworks to achieve screen reader-only text.
-For exampe, Bootstrap and Tailwind use `sr-only` classes for such elements.
+For example, Bootstrap and Tailwind use `sr-only` classes for such elements.
 We found that 15% of desktop pages and 14% of mobile pages had one or both of these CSS class names.
 It is important to keep in mind that not all screen reader users are fully visually impaired, and thus one should avoid making too much use of screen reader-only solutions.

 ### Dynamically-rendered content